dimitris93/route-planner-graph-extractor/README.md

 ## Important things we need to consider when parsing the .osm data

  - Road's type.
 This is indicated in the `highway` tag, which takes values such as `motorway, residential, living_street, etc.`
  - The road's texture.
-For example `asphalt, dirt, etc.`
+For example, `asphalt, dirt, etc.`
  - If the road is accessible from the general public `private parking lots, roads tha are accessible only in certain hours, etc.`
  - Max-speed road signs